program-2/reason/README.md

 Notice:

-  It is possible to pass Reason Manually as any of the parameter of the method if the method accepts any paratemer:
+  It is possible to make and pass Reason like a parameter if the method accepts any parameter:

        ((new Reason)->inject('Class'))->Method(new Reason);